 Pack in some art, history and culture while you’re at home – learn something new, or admire something old on one of these virtual tours of museums, galleries and heritage attractions, or explore the outdoors without getting your shoes dirty.
 Some even have interactive elements to get the kids involved!

-With temporary closures of many local businesses, we need to do what we can to help independent shops, eateries, pubs and many other places that are usually at the heart of our communities.
-From ordering a fancy takeaway to shopping at an online flea market, there are loads of ways you can support small businesses.
+Temporary closures has impacted many local businesses, so we need to do what we can to help independent shops, eateries, pubs and many other places at the heart of our communities.
+From ordering a fancy takeaway to buying farm-fresh produce, there are loads of ways you can support small businesses.

 Invest in a restaurant voucher or gift card to use once things calm down – heaps of restaurants around the country are offering them, like Pinner's Thai Villa and Hawksmoor steakhouse, so check out eateries near you to see what they’re doing.